reers/ReerCodable/README.md

 - Support flexible type conversion between basic data types like `Bool`, `String`, `Double`, `Int`, `CGFloat` through `@FlexibleType`
 - Support BigInt `Int128`, `UInt128` on macOS 15+, iOS 13+
 - Support encoding/decoding of `Any` through `AnyCodable`, like `var dict = [String: AnyCodable]`
+- Flatten nested property into the parent structure during coding using `@Flat`
 - Auto-generate default instances:
   Use `@DefaultInstance` to automatically create a default instance of your type, accessible through `Model.default`